fireonehero/DownloadsJanitor/README.md

 **DownloadsJanitor** is an automated, rules-based file organizer for Windows.
 Built in modern C++, this tool monitors specified folders (like your 'Downloads') and automatically moves files to their correct destinations based on your custom JSON rules, keeping your system clean and tidy.

+> **Note:** DownloadsJanitor targets Windows 10/11.
+The current build uses the Win32 API for startup registration and file change notifications.

 ---

 ### ✨ Features